 Then set quarterly priorities and actions to achieve those goals.
 This will help you achieve your goals, one step at a time.
-Set your milestones or KPIs to track your progress and indicate that you are still on the right track.
+Set your milestones, or KPIs, to track your progress and indicate that you are still on the right track.

 What you can’t measure, you can’t manage.
-This principle from Peter Drucker has helped me with my own personal goal setting too.
+This principle from Peter Drucker has helped me with my own personal goal-setting too.
 Make sure to keep track of your progress.
 If you missed a day, that’s okay.
 Learn from that and move forward.

 Commit to the destination, not the plan

-Mike Tyson said it best, “Everybody has a plan until they get punched in the mouth.”
+Mike Tyson said it best: “Everybody has a plan until they get punched in the mouth.”

 Everyone requires a solid plan, but the real value lies in being able to adapt, stay light on your feet, and roll with the punches, so to speak.

-When you’re sailing to a destination, if you’re sailing into wind, you’re tacking back and forth pretty radically.
+When you’re sailing to a destination, if you’re sailing into the wind, you’re tacking back and forth pretty radically.
 You’re almost never perfectly on target, but you’re always coming back to where the destination is because you have that reference point.

-The people who achieve their dreams don’t do so simply because they had a good plan.
+The people who achieve their dreams don’t do so simply because they have a good plan.
 Instead, they commit themselves fully to the goals they have set.
 They maintain a clear vision of what they want, and they work hard to make it happen.
 They tell themselves that it’s not a matter of if, but when and how.

 Get someone to hold you accountable.